 Our FAQ list that consists of solutions for the most reoccurring problems and questions our users face.

 Yes, when used in a cluster, HiveMQ can handle Network Splits very well.
-It’ self healing mechanisms will rebuild the cluster over time and no data will be lost.
+Its self healing mechanisms will rebuild the cluster over time and no data will be lost.

 Each sub-cluster will persist new subscriptions during the network split and after the self healing mechanisms rebuilt the cluster, the subscriptions persisted by all the sub-clusters will be UNION merged.
 This means that subscriptions are not lost.

-Yes, an MQTT client can connect to any cluster node and resume their session.
+Yes, an MQTT client can connect to any cluster node and resume its session.

 The client will resume its session seamlessly.